Middle Tennessee special ops veterans work to rescue Americans, allies left in Afghanistan

 They are camped along the Afghanistan border and sheltering refugees.

-“These men that have served multiple deployments are now having to step up and leave their families once again in a volunteer status to go over and help these Americans because that’s what we took an oath to do,” said Ladd.
+“These men that have served multiple deployments are now having to step up and leave their families once again in a volunteer status to go over and help these Americans, because that’s what we took an oath to do,” Ladd said.

 Most of Ladd’s comrades must remain anonymous on what he said is a very dangerous mission.
 They’re working to remove Americans and Afghan allies from the country now gripped by the Taliban.